 To request aggregate data from the registry that are not available on our website, please complete and return the following form: Aggregate Data Request.

-PHARMACIES: The Reportable List of Drugs (in any generic or brand name form) effective January 1, 2019:
+(in any generic or brand name form) EFFECTIVE JANUARY 1, 2024:

 The registry's advisory committee decided to remove these three drugs from required reporting: Pramipexole, Ropinerole and Rotigotine beginning January 1, 2022.

 FOR EACH PATIENT INCLUDE:

 *REPORTS ARE DUE EVERY JANUARY 31 AND JULY 31 FOR THE PREVIOUS SIX MONTH'S DATA*